U.S. condemns Iraq bombing wave; new violence kills seven more

 Eighteen months since the last U.S. troops withdrew, Sunni Islamist militants have been gathering force in their insurgency against Iraq's Shi'ite-led government.

-The civil war in neighboring Syria has aggravated tensions and the Interior Ministry said last month it was facing an "open war".
+The civil war in neighbouring Syria has aggravated tensions and the Interior Ministry said last month it was facing an "open war".

 The renewed violence has raised fears that Iraq could relapse into the sectarian bloodbath of 2006-2007 when tens of thousands were killed.